lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

    and its position (FP) when repeated differs from 1, a direction indicator (DI) (upstream, downstream and bidirectional) and some associated Target Values (TV) which are expected in the message header.
 A Matching Operator (MO) is associated to each header field description.
-The rule is selected if all the MOs fit the TVs.
+The rule is selected if all the MOs fit the TVs for all fields.
 In that case, a Compression/Decompression Action (CDA) associated to each field defines the link between the compressed and decompressed value for each of the header fields.